Okay, so they give you a map of the best places in the city to steal a kiss 💋. What does that tell you about this city?

 So the first thing that we noticed right away is that the locals here, love flowers.
 There are stands everywhere and the locals pick up flowers as they do their daily bread.Their other HUGE passion is coffee.
 It is so big that we are going to write about it later in another post.
 So, coffee addicts stay tune!
 We had read about the cafés being a meeting place for people before coming but we had never expected it to be so much a part of this city’s culture.
 Each neighbourhood has multiple indoor/outdoor cafés that provide a setting for people to get together for coffee.
 Another reason we’re in love with the city. ☕️😊Oh yes, we should mention, if you despise the colours yellow and blue, well, you should probably avoid Zagreb 😊.
 Many of its buildings have a significant Viennese influence often painted yellow, which was the official colour of the Habsburg ruling family.
 And guess what, the buses and trams are blue!

 We’ve now been here for a week and we’ve done so much already.
-What is nice about this city is all the different things you can do for free.
+What is nice about this place is that many different things around the city can be done for free.

 After completing the best kissing places in the city we set out the very next day to find all the planets that are placed here & there throughout the city.
 You start with the sun.
 Here is a cheat sheet that will help you along.
 The sun is the easiest to locate.

 All the other ones are not as obvious as they are just little plaques.
-It was a great way to get us around the city.
+It was a great way to get us around and exploring the city.